 Use these estimates as a starting point.
 Continuously refine your numbers as you validate assumptions through market research.

-Understanding Your True Startup Costs
+Underestimating True IT Startup Costs

 One of the biggest mistakes founders make is underestimating their true startup costs.
 Hidden expenses can quickly eat into runway and create cash flow problems.
 Understanding your complete cost structure is the first step to building a sustainable, debt-free business.